jumpnow/jumpnowtek-site/_posts/2018-11-21-Running-a-Snort-IDS-on-OpenBSD.md

 tags: [openbsd, snort, bridging]
 ---

-I wanted to get some practice with an [intrusion detection system][ids], writing custom rules, evading detection, that kind of thing.
+I wanted some practice with an [IDS][ids], writing custom rules, evading detection, that kind of thing.

-[OpenBSD][openbsd] is generally my goto O/S for network services and though I have used [Snort][snort] before it was not on OpenBSD.
+[OpenBSD][openbsd] is generally my preferred platform for network services and though I have used [Snort][snort] before it was never on OpenBSD.
 So that's what I decided to use for this experiment.

 The test network looks like this on a single subnet.